UKHomeOffice/hocs-queue-tool/README.md

 ## Running in an IDE

+> Ensure you have the Kotlin Plugin installed within your IDE ([link](https://plugins.jetbrains.com/plugin/6954-kotlin)).

 If you are using an IDE, such as IntelliJ, this service can be started by running the ```QueueToolApplication``` main class.
 The service can then be accessed at ```http://localhost:8080```.